nikolaospapagiannis/nebula-ai/DEPLOYMENT_FINDINGS_DETAILED.md

 ## Executive Summary

-The FireFF v2 platform deployment is **48% ready** for E2E testing.
+The Nebula AI platform deployment is **48% ready** for E2E testing.
 All infrastructure services are running and healthy, database schema is initialized with 45 tables, and ML models (29GB) are downloaded.
 However, **4 critical blocking issues** must be resolved before deployment can proceed.

 ### Key Metrics